lordmoses/spanning-tree-protocol/README.md

 Author: Moses Ike  http://www.mosesike.org   http://utdallas.edu/~mji120030  fxmoses727@gmail.com

-README
+PROJECT:

-Project: An implementation of STP among arbitrary distributed nodes on a highly changing network topology For the sake of simplicity/practice nodes should not be more than 10
+An implementation of STP among arbitrary distributed nodes on a highly changing network topology For the sake of simplicity/practice nodes should not be more than 10

 The nodes are instantiated with configurations that defines their link state ( links and neighbors)